 05 Apr Member Spotlight: Helen K. Leslie

-Please join us in honoring Helen K. Leslie, a founding member of BPW/St. Petersburg-Pinellas, on the occasion of her 100th birthday this week.
+Helen K. Leslie, a founding and still current member of BPW/St. Petersburg-Pinellas, turned 100 on her birthday in 2021.

 Throughout her life, Helen Krauss Leslie has served as an outstanding leader in local, state, national and international communities.
 She has been listed in the Who’s Who of American Women and Who’s Who of the South and Southwest multiple times for her work with numerous committees, various organizations, and national and international governments.